 - A home burial

-- A private cremation (your pet will be cremated individually and their ashes will be returned to you)
+- A private cremation (your pet will be cremated individually and thor ashes will be returned to you)

-Cremation services are provided by Veterinary Support Services, a Maine-owned, family-operated business with over 25 years of experience.
-They also offer a variety of urns to hold your pets remains.
-For more information, you can also visit Veterinary Support Services on Facebook.
+Cremation services are provided by Veterinary Support Services, a Maine-owned, family-operated business with over 25 years’ experience.
+They also offer a variety of urns to hold your pet’s remains.